ruemic/poptags/README.md

 PopTags is a declarative template engine written in CoffeeScript and used for rendering Webpop sites.

 PopTags doesn't keep code and templates strictly separated.

-What it does is give plenty of declarative power to templates.
+But it does give plenty of declarative power to templates.

 Usage
 =====